nahianjaydi/JobLister/README.md

 # JobLister
-A simple website to advertise jobs.
+A simple website to advertise vacant jobs.

+Features:
+Anyone can list vacant job.
+Jobs can be filtered by job catagory.